ibm-cloud-docs/cloud-pak-integration/getting-started.md

 ## Before you begin
 Before you can install the Cloud Pak on {{site.data.keyword.cloud}}, you must set up a Red Hat OpenShift Cluster.
 Go to [Red Hat OpenShift Cluster](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster){: external}.
 You need to create a cluster.

-You must purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.
+You must purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external} or register for a 60-day trial license.
+See Step 1.
+Assign the license section below.

 ## Step 1.
 Assign a license
 {: step1}

-The license purchased through IBM Passport Advantage appears in the list of available entitlements  Click an entitlement block to select it.
-Click **Assign**.
+If you don't already have a license, you can:

+  - Purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}
+  - [Register](https://www.ibm.com/account/reg/signup?formid=urx-46640){: external} for a 60-day trial license of IBM Cloud Pak for Data
+**Important**: The trial is for IBM Cloud Pak for Integration software only.
+The trial does not include entitlement to the Red Hat OpenShift Container Platform.

+To assign your license, follow these steps:

+1. Log in to your [IBM Cloud account](https://cloud.ibm.com/login){: external}.
+2. If you don't see any licenses to assign, navigate to **Manage > Account** and then click **Licenses and entitlements** in the navigation menu.
+3. If there are no licenses to assign on the Licenses and entitlements page, click Check IBM Passport Advantage.
+4. Select the appropriate license and click **Assign**.

 ## Step 2.
 Configure your installation environment
 {: step2}